-Plans are made on a two year cycle, are reviewed termly and aim to provide continuity and progression, without undue repetition.
+Plans are made on an annual cycle linked to the school's six core Christian values.
+These plans are reviewed termly and aim to provide continuity and progression, without undue repetition.
 Opportunities are planned to develop spirituality over a period of time.